Geometric Hyperscanning of Affect under Active Inference

 It follows that whenever the agent experiences a self-related prediction error, it generates an affective response proportional to that error and to how self-relevant it is.
+The first term, $\alpha \cdot PE_{\text{self},t} \cdot SR_t$, encodes the instantaneous emotional impact: large, self-relevant surprises cause large valence shifts.
 The parameter $\alpha$ scales the impact of immediate prediction error on valence.
-An agent $i$ with a larger $\alpha$ will exhibit heightened emotional sensitivity to surprises—particularly negative surprises, which yield more negative valence.
-The second term, $\beta \cdot V_{SR,t}$ with $0 < \beta < 1$, makes valence a \emph{leaky integrator}: it carries forward some fraction of previous valence (mood) into the current moment.
+An agent $i$ with a larger $\alpha$ will exhibit heightened emotional sensitivity to surprises, particularly negative ones, which yield more negative valence.
+The second term, $\beta \cdot V_{SR,t}$ with $0 < \beta < 1$, he second term, $\beta \cdot V_{SR,t}$, introduces emotional inertia: it blends in past affective states, so that current mood is partly a continuation of recent emotional history, it makes valence a \emph{leaky integrator}: it carries forward some fraction of previous valence (mood) into the current moment.
 The term $PE_{\text{self},t}$ includes both the agent's previous valence $V(t - 1)$ and contributions from past episodes that had similar self-relevance or context as the current one.
 We can treat $V_{SR,t}$ as an exponentially decaying sum of past valences, with greater weight assigned to more recent times and to events with comparable self-relevance (SR).
 In the notation of the original model, self-model prediction error and self-relevance map onto $PE_{\text{self}}$ and $SR$, respectively, where the last term of $V_{SR,t}$ helps to maintain the affective experience as iterative and continuous.